Hagwon: English-language instructors

 Native English speakers were hired as early as 1883 in Korea, originally out of need.
 The first teacher hired at the government-run Tongmunhak was Thomas Hallifax.
-Due to the preference for having native English speakers teach English, many native English-speakers are still hired to teach at rr in Korea.
-These rr may be only English schools or they may also be schools which offer a variety of subjects including English.
+Due to the preference for having native English speakers teach English, many native English-speakers are still hired to teach at hagwons in Korea.
+These hagwons may be only English schools or they may also be schools which offer a variety of subjects including English.

 The minimum requirements for foreigners for such teaching positions are: citizenship of Australia, Canada, Ireland, New Zealand, South Africa, the United Kingdom, or the United States, a clean criminal background check at the national level, and a bachelor's degree obtained in one of the aforementioned countries.

 In return for signing a one-year contract, the institute provides an instructor with a monthly salary, round-trip airfare from his or her country of origin, usually a rent-free apartment or housing stipend for the duration of the instructor's contract, a pension pay for some citizens, and an additional one-month "severance pay" at the completion of the contract.

-Foreign instructors hold a mixed view of rr.
-Some have complained of poor housing, non-payment, disagreements, and getting fired on the 11th month before they receive severance pay; however, many instructors have had no significant issues with the rr they have worked at.
-Some recommend looking at rr blacklists or greenlists, but others say they are not necessarily reliable.
+Foreign instructors hold a mixed view of hagwons.
+Some have complained of poor housing, non-payment, disagreements, and getting fired on the 11th month before they receive severance pay; however, many instructors have had no significant issues with the hagwon they have worked at.
+Some recommend looking at hagwon blacklists or greenlists, but others say they are not necessarily reliable.

-rr owners have complained about the challenge in finding truly qualified teachers.
-A group of English instructors first formed a labour union at a rr in 2005.
+Hagwon owners have complained about the challenge in finding truly qualified teachers.
+A group of English instructors first formed a labour union at a hagwon in 2005.